onluxall/MentalApp/README.md

 ## 📝 License

-This project was created for the MEET IT HACKATHON 2025 and is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgements